OpenEvalProject/evals/manuscripts/elife-38675/v2/manuscript.md

 We also measured a number of size parameters of the pharynx but found no obvious differences that could account for the increased food consumption (Figure 6—figure supplement 1).
 Potentially, the pharynx is more efficient at bringing food in from the external environment due to stronger pump strength, more efficient filtering processes or other unknown behavioral differences that contribute to food intake.

-## Fitness gains of the derived alleles require the URX, AQR, and/or PQR neurons
+### Fitness gains of the derived alleles require the URX, AQR, and/or PQR neurons

 We next decided to gain insight into the cellular mechanisms by which npr-1 and glb-5 increased fitness of the strains.
 Previous studies have shown that npr-1 and glb-5 regulate social behavior through the URX-RMG neuronal circuit (Figure 7a). glb-5 tunes O2-sensititivies of the URX oxygen-sensing neuron pair through regulation of O2-sensing guanylyl cyclases, leading to changes in influx of Ca++ into the cell body (Abergel et al., 2016; Gross et al., 2014; McGrath et al., 2009; Oda et al., 2017; Persson et al., 2009).
 The derived allele of npr-1 inhibits the activity of the RMG hub interneuron which suppresses aerotaxis and social behavior (Laurent et al., 2015; Macosko et al., 2009).
 The RMG neurons connect to URX and a number of other sensory neurons through gap junctions, which are necessary for foraging behaviors (Jang et al., 2017).
 URX neurons also integrate O2 with internal nutrient reserves (Witham et al., 2016).
 To test the role of URX in the fitness gains of the npr-1 and glb-5 derived alleles, we used the qaIs2241 integrated cassette that specifically kills the O2-sensing neurons URX, AQR and PQR (Chang et al., 2006).
 We crossed this cassette into the N2npr-1, N2glb-5 and N2glb-5, npr-1 strains and repeated the pairwise competition experiments performed in Figure 2a using strains that now also contained the qaIs2241 cassette.
 In all cases, the relative fitness gains of the derived alleles were decreased by the presence of the neuronal ablation (Figure 7b).

 ![Figure 7.](https://cdn.elifesciences.org/articles/38675/elife-38675-fig7-v2.jpg)

-**Figure 7.:** 2-sensing neurons contribute to fitness differences of N2 and N2.glb-5,npr-1(a) Schematic showing putative cellular sites of action for glb-5 and npr-1. glb-5 modulates O2 responses in the URX body cavity neurons. npr-1 is thought to modulate electrical signaling in the RMG hub-and-spoke neuron which forms gap junctions onto URX. (b and c) Competition experiments between indicated strains. qaIs2241 is an integrated genetic cassette that ablates the URX, AQR, and PQR neurons.
+**Figure 7.:** (a) Schematic showing putative cellular sites of action for glb-5 and npr-1. glb-5 modulates O2 responses in the URX body cavity neurons. npr-1 is thought to modulate electrical signaling in the RMG hub-and-spoke neuron which forms gap junctions onto URX. (b and c) Competition experiments between indicated strains. qaIs2241 is an integrated genetic cassette that ablates the URX, AQR, and PQR neurons.
 Green indicates the presence of the cassette (and loss of URX, AQR, and PQR neurons). *p<0.05, **p<0.01 by Wilcoxon-Mann-Whitney nonparametric test. (d) Bordering rates of indicated strains.
-The qaIs2241 cassette suppresses bordering of the N2 strains.
-NS not significant, *p<glb-5,npr-10.05 by Wilcoxon-Mann-Whitney nonparametric test. (e) Pharyngeal pumping rates of N2, and N2 strains carrying the qaIs2241 cassette. *p<0.05 by Wilcoxon-Mann-Whitney nonparametric test. (f) Relative food consumption rates between the indicated strains. ***p<0.001 by Wilcoxon-Mann-Whitney nonparametric test. (g) Number of animals observed with fertilized eggs in their uterus. x-axis indicates time from synchronized egg-lay. p=0.0455 by Friedman test.10.7554/eLife.38675.042Figure 7—source data 1.qaIs2241 cassette shown in Figure 7b.10.7554/eLife.38675.043Figure 7—source data 2.qaIs2241 cassette shown in Figure 7c.10.7554/eLife.38675.044Figure 7—source data 3.Figure 7d.10.7554/eLife.38675.045Figure 7—source data 4.qaIs2241 cassette shown in Figure 7e.10.7554/eLife.38675.046Figure 7—source data 5.qaIs2241 cassette shown in Figure 7f.10.7554/eLife.38675.047Figure 7—source data 6.Figure 7g.
+The qaIs2241 cassette suppresses bordering of the N2glb-5,npr-1 strains.
+NS not significant, *p<0.05 by Wilcoxon-Mann-Whitney nonparametric test. (e) Pharyngeal pumping rates of N2, and N2 strains carrying the qaIs2241 cassette. *p<0.05 by Wilcoxon-Mann-Whitney nonparametric test. (f) Relative food consumption rates between the indicated strains. ***p<0.001 by Wilcoxon-Mann-Whitney nonparametric test. (g) Number of animals observed with fertilized eggs in their uterus. x-axis indicates time from synchronized egg-lay. p=0.0455 by Friedman test.

 These experiments suggest that the derived alleles either activate or disinhibit the URX, AQR, and or PQR neurons which leads to increases in fitness.
 To distinguish between these possibilities, we competed N2 and N2glb-5, npr-1 strains with and without the qaIs2241 against each other.
 Strains that carried the qaIs2241 cassette were dramatically less fit than the control worms, suggesting that URX, AQR, and PQR promote fitness in laboratory conditions (Figure 7c).

 We and others have shown that glb-5 and npr-1 are pleiotropic, regulating social behavior and food consumption.
 Potentially this pleiotropy arises from the ability of the URX, AQR, and PQR neurons to these biological traits.
 To test this, we phenotyped strains that carried the qaIs2241 cassette for social behaviors, food consumption and reproductive timing (Figure 7d–g).
 These experiments indicated that these neurons are required for each of these three traits.
 Interestingly, food consumption in the qaIs2241 strains was reduced without a corresponding change in pharyngeal pumping rate, further confirming that these phenotypes could be separated from each other at a genetic and cellular level.

-## Fitness gains, increased food consumption, and earlier reproductive timing in N2 require the daf-22 gene
+### Fitness gains, increased food consumption, and earlier reproductive timing in N2 require the daf-22 gene

 We also decided to test whether ascaroside pheromones were necessary for the fitness differences between N2 and N2glb-5,npr-1.
 Nematodes release a number of ascaroside molecules, which are in turn sensed by a distributed neural circuit that integrates and modifies a number of behavioral and developmental phenotypes (Butcher, 2017; Ludewig and Schroeder, 2013).
 There are a few reasons to think that ascaroside pheromones might be involved in the fitness gains of the N2 strain.
 First, work by Andersen et. al indicated that population density directly impacts lifetime fecundity and adult body length differences between N2 and CB4856 strains (Andersen et al., 2014).
 Second, our previous studies of C. elegans domestication to liquid cultures has found that pheromone signaling was modified by fixed genetic changes (Large et al., 2016; McGrath et al., 2011).
 Finally, the derived alleles of npr-1 and glb-5 have been shown to modify pheromone valence in a variety of contexts (Fenk and de Bono, 2017; Jang et al., 2012; Macosko et al., 2009; Oda et al., 2017).
 To test the role of ascaroside pheromones, we followed previous publications using a genetic knockout of the daf-22 gene, which encodes a peroxisomal enzyme required for the biosynthesis of C. elegans pheromones (Butcher et al., 2009) and accumulation of lipid droplets (Zhang et al., 2010), using CRISPR-Cas9 enabled genome editing to create a large deletion of daf-22 in the N2 strain, which was then crossed to the N2glb-5,npr-1background.
 Competition experiments demonstrated that daf-22 was necessary for the fitness advantage of derived npr-1 and glb-5 alleles (Figure 8a).
 In addition, daf-22 was necessary for the faster sexual maturity (Figure 8b) and increased food intake (Figure 8c) of the N2 strain compared to N2glb-5,npr-1.
 These data suggest that npr-1 and glb-5 reprogram pheromone responses resulting in increased sexual maturity and ability to consume food.

 ![Figure 8.](https://cdn.elifesciences.org/articles/38675/elife-38675-fig8-v2.jpg)

-**Figure 8.:** daf-22 is required for fitness differences of N2 and N2.glb-5,npr-1(a) Competition experiments between indicated strains. daf-22 encodes a sterol carrier protein, which is required for biosynthesis of most ascaroside pheromones.
+**Figure 8.:** (a) Competition experiments between indicated strains. daf-22 encodes a sterol carrier protein, which is required for biosynthesis of most ascaroside pheromones.
 Red indicates the strain contain a deletion that spans the gene. **p<0.01 by Wilcoxon-Mann-Whitney nonparametric test. (b) Number of animals that carry fertilized eggs at the indicated timepoints. p=6.61×10−4 by Friedman test. (c) On plate feeding assays of the indicated strains.
 NS, not significant, ***p<0.001 by ANOVA with Tukey’s Honest Significant Difference test. (d and e) Attempts to rescue the relative food intake and reproductive timing defects of the daf-22 strain using crude pheromone.
 Neither of two concentrations of crude pheromone isolated from animals grown in liquid cultures had a significant effect on the two traits.
-NS, not significant, ***p<0.001 by ANOVA with Tukey’s Honest Significant Difference test. p=7.45×10 by Friedman test.−610.7554/eLife.38675.049Figure 8—source data 1.Figure 8a.10.7554/eLife.38675.050Figure 8—source data 2.Figure 8b.10.7554/eLife.38675.051Figure 8—source data 3.Figure 8c.10.7554/eLife.38675.052Figure 8—source data 4.Figure 8d.10.7554/eLife.38675.053Figure 8—source data 5.Figure 8e.
+NS, not significant, ***p<0.001 by ANOVA with Tukey’s Honest Significant Difference test. p=7.45×10−6 by Friedman test.

 daf-22 encodes a peroxisomal fatty acid β-oxidation enzyme.
 Besides its role in the biosynthesis of ascaroside pheromones, daf-22 has recently been shown to play a distinct role in ASK neurons, where it is required for the metabolization of fatty acids that stimulate the endoplasmic reticulum stress response, promoting the transcription of insulin-like peptides that regulate dauer formation and other biological processes (Park and Paik, 2017). daf-22 mutants also accumulate massive amounts of fatty acids and fatty acyl-CoAs in their intestines (Butcher et al., 2009; Joo et al., 2009; Li et al., 2016), which can potentially regulate feeding behavior through homeostasis mechanisms (Hyun et al., 2016).
 To determine if the differences observed in the daf-22 mutants were caused by the lack of ascaroside pheromones, we attempted to rescue these phenotypes using two concentrations of crudely purified pheromones isolated from animals grown in liquid cultures.
 Neither of these concentrations were able to rescue the differences in food consumption or reproductive timing (Figure 8d,e).
 These experiments suggest that the effects of the daf-22 mutants we have observed might be independent of their role in producing ascaroside pheromones.